top of page

 I found out that here at Judah, people don’t focus so much on grades.
 It doesn’t matter how good or bad I scored on my test.
 I can say openly that “I did not do very well on this test.”
 People don’t mock me or express false regrets.
 Here, when I let go of my pride and become vulnerable, I receive true sympathy and encouragement.
 Grades don’t determine who I am.
 At Judah, I’m not fighting for my identity; I’m learning my identity in God.

-I have also found out that achievements are not always personal.
-Greater joy comes when people as a group accomplish something.
-After joining the Newsroom, I realized that one piece of diamond may shine pretty but several diamonds will shine magnificently.
-In Newsroom, everything I do is not about myself alone, it is about the goal that people have built together as a group.
+In Newsroom, everything I do is not about myself alone; it is about the goal that people have built together as a group.
 The meaning of my work is not honoring myself.
 I work hard because I’m part of a work group, and through my hard work others can benefit.
-Newsroom taught me that bringing blessings to others is more meaningful than gaining blessings through myself.
+Newsroom taught me that bringing blessings to others is more meaningful than gaining blessings for myself.

 I have found out that being in a lower position is not shameful.
 As one who speaks English as a second language, I often fall short on words during my daily conversations.
 Sometimes, I even use wrong words or phrase wrong sentences to express myself.
-Here at Judah, people don’t judge me by my mistakes.
-They aren’t standing on a higher place and laughing at me as a person who has disadvantages with language.

 Through interacting with the Judah community, I started to understand what it looks like in Romans 12:16.
-As it says, Live in harmony with one another.
+As it says, “Live in harmony with one another.
 Do not be proud, but be willing to associate with people of low position.
 Do not be conceited.

 When I look back at those “dark” times I had, when I look back at the suffering and helplessness in my heart and the self-destruction in my mind, I realize that God was there.
-He loves me and sees me as his wonderful creation all the time.
+He loves me and sees me as His wonderful creation all the time.
 I was just blinded by the biases I had to myself.

 Looking at all these people at Judah, I realize that true humility is not premised on success but on God.
 I realize that I was a coward who hid behind vanity and self-satisfaction.
 All those excellent grades and good works are useless without God.